 1 tsp ground coriander

-2. Drain and rinse the chickpea’s and pop them in a bowl.
-Chuck in all the other ingredients apart from the egg and mix together.
-Don’t forget to season with a generous amount of salt and pepper.
+2. Drain and rinse the chickpea’s and place in a bowl with all of the ingredients.
+Mix well and season with a good crack of pepper

 3. Blend the mixture with a hand blender – be careful not to over-blend, you want your falafel to have a bit of texture.
 Roughly scoop up a tbs of the mixture and with your hands roll into a ball.
 Place on a baking tray and repeat until you have no mixture left.

 4. Bake in the oven for 20 mins.
 Serve immediately squashed into wraps or served with a salad.
 If saving for later, cool fully on the baking trays before transferring to an airtight container and store in the fridge for up to 4 days.

 (I realise my image shows the falafels being dusted in flour but it’s really not necessary)

 If you’ve had a go at making any of my recipes, I’d love to hear from you.
 Follow me now @corrieheale and tag your recipe pictures using #corriesrabbitfood.

 V – Vegetarian.
 Vn – Vegan Df – Dairy free 🌶– Mild

 4 thoughts on “Baked falafels”